Tatiana-Ngamba/The-GitGirls-Collective-group-7/README.md

 - list all of our data files here

 For the correct functioning of the project, before running any code, the user must need to have installed the following modules in python:

 ● pandas

 ● numpy

 ● seaborn

 ● matplotlib.pyplot

 ● math

 ● sqlalchemy

 ● openpyxl

 ● mysql-connector-python

 ● sklearn

-●statsmodel
+● statsmodel

-● warnings (Warnings module is optional but displays a cleaner version of the code)
+● warnings (warnings module is optional but displays a cleaner version of the code)

 Run this code in your terminal to install each of the above modules: pip install module_name, eg. pip install pandas *Make sure that you have an updated version of pandas to avoid running into errors when communicating between SQL and the jupyter notebook (tested with version pandas version 2.1.4)